msft-mirror-aosp/platform.bootable.libbootloader/gbl/README.md

-If you have a main AOSP checkout and is setup to run [Cuttlefish](https://source.android.com/docs/setup/create/cuttlefish), you can run the EFI image directly with it:
+If you have a main AOSP checkout and is setup to run [Cuttlefish](https://source.android.com/docs/setup/create/cuttlefish), you can run the EFI image directly with:

 ```
 launch_cvd --android_efi_loader=<path to the EFI image> ...